Retirement Investment Options

 We may not set out to live in a straw house, but when we have little or nothing put away, there’s not much choice – a straw house is all we can afford.
 And the net result is usually some combination of a second (or third) class standard of living along with continuing to toil long after we should be taking it easy.

-And the most frightening aspect of all is the realization that what little we do have can be taken away at any moment.
+And the most frightening aspect of all?
+The realization that what little we do have can be taken away at any moment.

 Retirement Investment Options - #2 - Sticks